 Mangalore buns (banana buns) step-by-step recipe with photos.

-I spent my childhood in a small township Kudremukha (now a world heritage site), which was about 100 km from the beautiful coastal town Mangalore in Karnataka.
+I spent my childhood in a small township Kudremukha (now a world heritage site), which is about 100 km from the beautiful coastal town Mangalore in Karnataka.
 Mangalore was our go-to place when it came to day trips, shopping, and of course beach time!
 My favourite part of the trip was these delicious Mangalore buns.

-Fun fact: you call them 'buns' even if there is just one of it.
+Fun fact: You call them 'buns' even if there is just one of them.
 It is always 'Mangalore buns'!

 Make these delicious poori-like buns and see how good they are for yourself!

 Click here for more banana recipes.

 1. Mash the bananas well using a fork

 4. Add flour gradually and knead well.
 Brush oil onto it and let it rest